Updated on December 22, 2020: Revised to reflect updated room information in “Designated areas for food and beverage consumption” point 2.

 - Use only those rooms designated for consuming food or beverages

 - Health profession degree students may use HSLC 1207 for eating and drinking.
-Other SMPH faculty, staff and learners may utilize HSLC classrooms 1220 and 1222 when they are not otherwise scheduled.
+SMPH faculty, staff and learners may utilize HSLC room 1325 when it is not otherwise scheduled.
 Please check wall-mounted screens for room schedules and vacate in advance of existing reservations.

 - Outside seating areas